-The word has become downright mainstream in the US, with research on mindfulness-based stress reduction programs in hospitals and mindfulness programs in schools showing powerful results, with mindfulness-based leadership courses now being taught in some of the top MBA programs in the country and mindfulness-based stress reduction classes being in popular demand at companies like Google, not to mention the ubiquitousness of yoga in our culture these days.
+The word has become downright mainstream in the US, with research on mindfulness-based stress reduction programs in hospitals and mindfulness programs in schools showing powerful results, with mindfulness-based leadership courses now being taught in some of the top MBA programs in the country and mindfulness-based stress reduction classes being in popular demand at companies like Google, not to mention how yoga has blown up in this country.

 So this mindfulness stuff all sounds good, but I get lots of questions about what it actually is, and how to incorporate it into daily life.

 This post’s aim is to help clarify and simplify.

 Have you been interested in starting a mindfulness practice but haven’t known where to start?

 You’re certainly not alone.

 Starting a meditation practice can feel overwhelming.
 You might get so bogged down in the details of all you think you have to do to be a good meditator that you never start.

 But that would be a true shame.
 Because mindfulness’s ability to increase concentration and clarity, reduce anxiety and reactivity, and improve immunity and overall sense of wellbeing (among a long list of other benefits), is profound.

 And when you learn how to stay centered in the present moment as life’s waves roll over you, you’ll start freely sharing your authentic voice and most compassionate, joyful self with the world.

 The great news is that, actually, mindfulness is just about the simplest practice you could imagine: